 You may be reluctant to stop using your tried and true chemically-ladened hair and body products, but we are trying to achieve total health, right?

-Go to your local farmers market and see if they have any booths that showcase natural products.
-At that time, you have the opportunity to meet and support local producers and ask any question about the products.
+Go to your local farmer’s market and see if they have any booths that showcase natural products.
+At that time, you have the opportunity to meet and support local producers and ask any questions about the products.